gjheij/fmriproc/doc/source/bash.rst

                       we'll search for directories with 'Screenshots'.
 So, if you specify DIR_DATA_SOURCE for 'sub-005' and 'ses-1', we'll search in DIR_DATA_SOURCE/sub-005/ses-1/* for di- rectories with "Screenshots".
-If multiple directories are found, it depends on the options which directory is used: if --multi_design is specified, each directory will be matched with its corresponding functional run.
+If multiple directories are found, it depends on the options which directory is used: if --multi-design is specified, each directory will be matched with its corresponding functional run.
 If not, we'll take the 1st direc- tory in the list.